Email retention policy: Are you staying GDPR compliant?

 Aside from the regulatory obligations as set out in the GDPR, there are other reasons for companies to consider updating their email retention policy, such as addressing the cost of storage and overall system performance.

 In this article, we’ll discuss why you should update your email retention policy (if you haven’t already), plus we’ll show you a few areas that you should consider when it’s time to revise your current processes.

 How did the implementation of GDPR affect email retention?

-In the most part, the implementation of GDPR brought no real surprises when it came to the processing and retention of all types of data, not just email.
-GDPR is very similar to most national laws; most notably that information should only be stored for as long as is necessary and that steps should be taken to securely destroy data once it reaches the end of its life.
+For the most part, the implementation of GDPR brought no real surprises when it came to the processing and retention of all types of data, not just email.
+GDPR is very similar to most national laws; most notably that information should only be stored for as long as it is necessary and that steps should be taken to securely destroy data once it reaches the end of its life.